Travel advice

 Vienna Classical Evening Concert

-Renowned for its opera houses and concert halls, we know that a trip to Vienna wouldn’t be complete without a chance to enjoy an after-dinner concert of Viennese music – so please join us for a magical, musical evening.
+Renowned for its opera houses and concert halls, we know that a trip to Vienna wouldn’t be complete without the opportunity to enjoy an after-dinner concert of Viennese music – so why not treat yourself to a magical, musical evening?

-We’ll travel to Palace Augsberg or one of Vienna’s other spectacular palaces, all situated near the famous Ringstrasse and Parliament.
-Here, we’ll relax and be transported back to 18th-century Vienna as we enjoy the music of the amazing Strauss family of composers, who were largely responsible for the popularisation of the waltz.
+You will travel to Palace Augsberg or one of Vienna’s other spectacular palaces, all situated near the famous Ringstrasse and Parliament.
+Here, you can relax and be transported back to 18th-century Vienna as you enjoy the music of the amazing Strauss family of composers, who were largely responsible for the popularisation of the waltz.

 The Chamber Orchestra will be joined for part of the programme by an opera singer, who will perform popular pieces such as ‘A Little Night Music’, ‘Papageno-Papagena’ from ‘the Magic Flute’, or ‘Ball Sirens’ from ‘The Merry Widow’.